BharathVishal/TextFileViewer-for-Android/README.md

 ```
 &nbsp;

 *2*.
 To launch the Document picker intent.
-This launches the document chooser intent and then dislays the selected text file with the built-in Text Viewer.
+This launches the document chooser intent and then dislays the selected text file using the built-in Text Viewer.
 ```
 TextReaderModule().setContext(mContext).launchTextViewerWithFileChooser()
 ```